uwxuan/RookieProject/README.md

 # 1. PURPOSE

-<font color = red>hello,world</font>

- Starting from scratch, follow the developer - roadmap, step by step, stabilize the foundation, record my own learning, I can return to revisit when you forget.
+<font color="#dd0000"> Starting from scratch, follow the developer - roadmap, step by step, stabilize the foundation, record my own learning, I can return to revisit when you forget.</font>

 <br/>